Practical ways to invest in Reits

-Real Estate Investment Trusts (Reits) are seen by many as an essential component of a portfolio for income generation and dividend seeking.
-By investing in Reits, investors gain ownership of a wide range of properties both locally and globally at low entry costs.
+Real Estate Investment Trusts (Reits) are an essential component of investment portfolios that focus on income generation through dividends.
+By investing in Reits, investors gain ownership of a wide range of properties - both local and global - at low entry costs.

 Keen to invest but are unsure of how to go about purchasing Reits?

-Here’s a practical guide you need to get you started with investing in Reits today.
+Here’s a guide to help you get started with investing in Reits!

 How do you get returns from investing in Reits?

-Before making a Reit purchase, it helps to understand the two ways you can gain from investing in Reits.
+Before investing, it helps to understand the 2 ways – dividends and capital gains - you can gain from investing in Reits.

-The portfolio of income generating real estate assets in the Reit allows the investor to earn rental income from the real estate.
+A portfolio of income generating real estate assets in a Reit allows an investor to earn rental income from the properties much like a landlord would.

 For example, shopping malls like Bugis+ rent out shop spaces and commercial developments like Capital Tower rent out office spaces (both owned by CapitaLand Integrated Commercial Trust) to tenants.
 The rental income received is accounted as the taxable yearly income of the Reit.

-In Singapore, Reits are legally obligated to distribute at least 90% of its taxable yearly income to unitholders through the form of regular distributions either semi-annually or quarterly.
+In Singapore, Reits are legally obligated to distribute at least 90% of its taxable yearly income to unitholders through the form of regular distributions.
+This done either semi-annually or quarterly.

-Similar to stocks, you achieve returns from investing in Reits through capital gains.
+Like stocks, you get investment returns through the appreciation of the unit price of a Reit.
 Just like any real estate, the properties within the Reit portfolio will also grow in value.

-Valuation growth can come from activities such as acquiring into new/undervalued assets, growing the value of existing assets through asset enhancement initiatives, or unlocking of value through capital recycling.
+Valuation growth can come from activities such as acquiring into new and/or undervalued assets, growing the value of existing assets through asset enhancement initiatives, or unlocking of value through capital recycling.

-These activities will drive the value of the Reit, leading to capital gains for unitholders who have invested in the Reit.
+These activities are likely to increase the value of the Reit, leading to capital gains for its unitholders.